kiboschool/course-frontend-web-dev/src/lessons/advanced-javascript/collaborative-github.md

 # Collaborative Github

-While you might know already how to work on Github and it's workflow.
+While you might know already how to work on GitHub and its workflow.
 While working with other developers it might be a bit tricky: Forking repositories, solving merge conflicts, and creating a PR are topics that might be new:

 Here are 2 videos about this topic: